Month: March 2026

 It means the centre cleans and, where required, disinfects the surfaces and items children and staff touch every day, with extra frequency for higher-risk areas.
 It also means they follow safe chemical use, correct dilution, and contact times, then record completion.

-In practice, daily standards cover: hand hygiene, nappy change and toileting hygiene, food preparation hygiene, toy and sleep equipment hygiene, waste handling, ventilation, and end-of-day reset cleaning.
+With childcare cleaning services, daily standards cover: hand hygiene, nappy change and toileting hygiene, food preparation hygiene, toy and sleep equipment hygiene, waste handling, ventilation, and end-of-day reset cleaning.

 Childcare Centre Cleaning